LODSContent/MS-220T00-Troubleshoot-Microsoft-Exchange-Online/Instructions/Labs/LAB_02_Troubleshoot_Spam_Filtering.md

     **IMPORTANT:** if you do not have another student to partner with, repeat steps 2-5 while logged into your personal account.
 Then send the email to your MOD administrator account, **admin@xxxxxZZZZZZ.onmicrosoft.com** (where xxxxxZZZZZZ is the unique tenant prefix provided by your lab hosting provider).

-6. After about 10-30 seconds you should notice that an emai appears in your **Junk Email** Folder.
+6. After about 10-30 seconds you should notice that an email appears in your **Junk Email** Folder.
 Select your **Junk Email** folder to view it.

 7. The message in the **Junk Email** folder should be from your partners **MOD Administrator** account (or your personal Microsoft Outlook email account if you did not have a student to partner up with).
 Select the message to open the message preview.

 8. Take a moment to review the contents of the message and the Mail-Tip warning displayed below **(No subject)**.

     The following Mail-Tip should be displayed: **This message was identified as junk.
 We'll delete it after 30 days**.

 9. Leave the **Mail - MOD Administrator - Outlook** Tab open in your Edge browser and proceed to the next task.

 ### Task 3 - Review Message Headers to Identify Mail Flow Issues

-**lab intro here**

 1. You should still be logged into **LON-CL1** from the prior task with the **Mail - MOD Administrator - Outlook** tab open inside of Microsoft Edge; if necessary, log back into **LON-CL1** as the **Administrator** with a password of **Pa55w.rd**.